aschmitz/fabridgec/README.md

 is available under the terms of the MIT license, just like the original FABridge JavaScript.

 The upshot?
-A fully-compatible FABridge replacement in 6.3 KiB compiled, and 2.5 KiB gzipped.
+An FABridge replacement in 6.3 KiB compiled, and 2.5 KiB gzipped.

 Drop-in Replacement
 -------------------